apache/nuttx/configs/samv71-xult/README.txt

       2016-04-22:  I added a 100 MS delay at the beginning of the updater loop and it made no difference.
 This seems to eliminate the suspected networking race condition.
+I am thinking now either some data overrun or VNC protocol/timing issue?

-        The default configuration now uses RGB8 which needs a lot less SRAM for the local frame buffer and does not the color quality in the remote display (since it is also 8 BPP).
-At 8 BPP, the remote display is correct (although I still do see problems with hangs).
+        The default configuration now uses RGB8 which needs a lot less SRAM for the local frame buffer and does not degrade the color quality in the remote display (since it is also 8 BPP).
+At 8 BPP, the remote display is correct even with both GRAPHICS and UPDATER debug OFF -- and there is no hang!